iremayt/GlobalAIHubPythonCourse/README.md

 ## Requirements
 ```
-Some python libraries
-Some python libraries
+Basics of Python
-Some python libraries
+Some python libraries: Numpy, Pandas
 ```
 ---